Waikiki Banyan

 A heated pool is explicitly mentioned in multiple remarks, with phrases such as "heated swimming pool," "heated pool," and "access the Heated Pool."
 This appears in several separate listings and is reinforced by amenity descriptions tied to the recreation deck renovation.
 The evidence is strong enough to keep pool_heated as true despite the current MLS checkbox mismatch.

-I looked specifically for pool descriptions using saltwater terminology.
-The remarks repeatedly mention a pool, heated pool, or renovated pool deck, but never identify the pool as salt water.
+I searched for explicit salt-pool wording such as salt water pool or saline pool and found none.
+The remarks repeatedly confirm a pool, heated pool, and renovated pool deck, but do not identify the pool as salt water.

 Several listings highlight that certain units—especially on the 6th floor—are 'one of the few units in the building with a permitted in-unit washer and dryer' and that 'only the 6th floor units are approved to install Washer & Dryer in the unit.'
 Other remarks repeat this point and feature those units as rare.